johnmcochran/family-net-worth-tracker-JC/README.txt

     for rest api, have query sent to api/table_name instead of just table_name this keeps users from accidentally navigating to your rest api

+how to test:
+using vitest, reference test>common.test.js in the app terminal, npm run test